Why Get A Second Passport? Because You Can

 Now the kids can travel on their British passports with their mom without this hassle.
 Italy requires the paperwork; the U.K. doesn’t.
 When it comes to international travel, less hassle is always a big plus.

-I reminded her, first, that rules and requirements for obtaining residency and citizenship anywhere change all the time… and, second, that France’s citizenship rules for a child who was born in the country but who doesn’t have French parents require that the child (or, I guess, his parents) make decisions by certain ages or lose some options if the child ever moves from the country.
+I reminded her, first, that rules and requirements for obtaining residency and citizenship anywhere change all the time (see above)… and, second, that France’s citizenship rules for a child who was born in the country but who doesn’t have French parents require that the child (or, I guess, his parents) make decisions by certain ages or lose some options if the child ever moves from the country.

 Timing is everything.
 Establishing residency in a country today (even one you are not currently living in and maybe have no definite plans ever to live in) can allow you to become naturalized at some future date and obtain a passport for that country.